Billionaire Telegraph owner David Barclay dies aged 86: 'He rescued a great newspaper', says Boris Johnson - Press Gazette

-The Daily Telegraph’s joint-owner Sir David Barclay has died after a short illness aged 86, the newspaper has reported.
+The Daily Telegraph’s joint-owner Sir David Barclay (pictured left) has died after a short illness aged 86, the newspaper has reported.

 Along with his identical twin Sir Frederick, Sir David built a vast business empire which began with hotels and expanded to include shipping, retailing, and, since 2004, ownership of the Telegraph Media Group.